Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Results

-Due to variability in results across products, we detail the experimental results in the following paragraphs, categorizing them by attack success and product, and discussing the root causes for each product where appropriate.
+Due to variability in results across products, we detail the experimental results in the following paragraphs, categorizing them by attack success and product, and discussing the root causes for each product where appropriate. \autoref{tbl:results} summarizes the results and the severity of the failures observed.